rheophile10/AgencyAnalytics/README.md

   - test that the api client receives response data
   - test that data coming out of the api meets schema expectations
 - get a pass for the api client tests
-- create a table in BigQuery
 - load data to the table in BigQuery
-- make some tests to make sure all the data that came out of the API went into the BigQuery
 - make a logger
 - test the logger
 - deploy as a google cloud function